Sleep Apnea In Plantation, FL

 We’re concerned about the overall health of our patients, including their sleep health.
 Many people suffer needlessly from dangerous sleep disruptive disorders that keep them from getting enough oxygen at night.
 The risk of a heart attack is 23 times more likely than average with a sleep disorder, and 92% of stroke victims live unknowingly with this condition before an attack.
 Our training allows us to offer you education and treatment surrounding sleep health in the simplest and most cost-effective way possible.

 Estimates suggest that more than twelve million Americans compromise their health due to obstructive sleep apnea (OSA).
 Most cases remain undiagnosed, contributing to diabetes, high blood pressure, hypertension, congestive heart failure, coronary artery disease, and traffic accidents related to drowsy driving.
 Dentistry serves a vital role in treating this silent epidemic.
-The American Academy of Sleep Medicine recommends oral appliances as a primary therapy for the treatment of mild to moderate obstructive sleep apnea and for patients with severe sleep apnea who can't tolerate CPAP treatment.
+The American Academy of Sleep Medicine recommends oral appliances as a primary therapy for treating mild to moderate obstructive sleep apnea and for patients with severe sleep apnea who can’t tolerate CPAP treatment.

 OSA is a breathing disorder characterized by brief interruptions of breathing during sleep due to a blockage in the airway.
 Obstructions occur when throat muscles, tongue, tonsils, or the soft palate falls back into the throat.
 The obstruction results in a severe drop in blood oxygen levels throughout the night.